 The Ohio man scored a second-round knockout triumph and slammed the former New York Knicks point guard onto the canvas.

-Paul has gradually stepped up his level of opponents and in 2020 he took on former star Ben Askren.
+Paul has gradually stepped up his level of opponents and in 2020 he took on former UFC star Ben Askren.
 The YouTuber had little trouble getting past Askren, who had a wrestling background that failed to translate to the boxing ring.

 Those successes set up a clash against UK reality television personality Tommy Fury.
-The Briton, brother of heavyweight king Tyson Fury, was unbeaten in eight low-key boxing contests.
+The Briton, brother of heavyweight king Tyson Fury, is unbeaten in eight low-key boxing contests.
 The bout promised to be an entertaining battle and it would have proved a tougher test for both fighters.

 However, Fury pulled out of the fight, which was scheduled for July this year, and Hasim Rahman Jr was drafted in as a replacement.